oddbabble/kitakaze/README.md

     git push heroku master

 Unfortunately, the actual process we're deploying will fail to come up because the PostgreSQL database has not been initialized as an Ultrastructure instance.
+First, shutdown the dyno:

+     heroku ps:scale web=0

 ## Initialization